Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 5. Refine Your Tech

-While the technical features of the software can vary, there are general guidelines that your software should follow in order for it to be user-friendly.
+While the technical features of the software can vary, there are general guidelines that your software should follow for it to be user-friendly.

-The idea is to make your product easy to use where the user can navigate to their goal in as little time as possible.
+The idea is to make your product easy to use, allowing users to navigate to their goal in as little time as possible.

 6. Prioritize the Simplicity

-From the installation of your software to user interaction, everything needs to be simple and well-documented.
+From the installation of your software to user interaction, everything needs to be well-documented and straightforward.

 Clean and minimalistic designs are the distinctive features of the most popular applications and software solutions.
 Simplicity allows for easy user navigation.